 Participants stay at the NYU Accra Solomon's Lodge student residence building in, located in a quiet residential neighborhood in Accra and a short distance from the city center.
 Accommodations in Cape Coast, Kumasi, and Tamale will be at hotels and guest houses.

 The activity fee includes lodging costs, an opening luncheon and dinner, and a closing dinner as well as ground transportation and on-site staffing.
 Students will be responsible for other meals, mobile phone rental and minutes, and spending cash.

 Students will travel on a coach bus for all site visits as well as to Tamale, Kumasi, and Cape Coast.

 TRAVEL, VISA, AND OTHER INFORMATION

 Flight: International airfare to and from the program location is not included in the program fee.
 Students book their own travel to coincide with program dates.
 Students should not purchase their tickets before receiving proper instructions to do so.

 Passport: All program participants are required to have a valid passport, which must be valid for up to 6 months after course date, not before.

-Visa: NYU students will receive information from NYU's Office of Global Services regarding appropriate visa type.
+Visa: NYU students will receive information regarding appropriate visa type.
 Visit the Ghana Consulate in New York for more information on the visa process.

-There are currently no information sessions scheduled at this time.
-Please check back for updates.
+There is no information scheduled at this time.